LordPix/HUI-kit/README.md

 - By downloading the file you can access the full source code

 ## Usage

 - download zip file

 ## Contributing

-- Fork the repository.
+1. Fork the repository.
-- Create a new branch (git checkout -b feature-branch).
+2. Create a new branch (git checkout -b feature-branch).
-- Make your changes.
+3. Make your changes.
-- Commit your changes (git commit -m 'Add some feature').
+4. Commit your changes (git commit -m 'Add some feature').
-- Push to the branch (git push origin feature-branch).
+5. Push to the branch (git push origin feature-branch).
-- Open a pull request.
+6. Open a pull request.

 ## License

+This project is licensed under the MIT License - see the link [License](https://github.com/LordPix/HUI-kit/blob/main/LICENSE).

 ## Support & collaboration

 happy for any support or collaboration to provide by contacting me here : support@lordpix.fun